PGDip Biomedical and Healthcare Ethics

-This course is also available to study full-time and/or online.
-If you have a degree you can also apply directly to the MA programme.Back to top
+This course is also available to study part-time and/or on campus.Back to top

-This programme is similar to the MA Biomedical and Health Care Ethics (Part-time), except that you don’t undertake a dissertation.
+This programme is similar to the MA Biomedical and Health Care Ethics (Online), except that you don’t undertake a dissertation.

-In your first year you’ll develop your understanding of key concepts and approaches in the study of ethics, as well as how it applies to the biomedical and healthcare fields, and the ethical issues at the beginning and end of life.
+In Semester 1 you’ll develop your understanding of key concepts and approaches in the study of ethics, as well as how it applies to the biomedical and healthcare fields.
+You’ll study developments and debates in healthcare ethics and the ethical issues at the beginning and end of life.

-You’ll also apply this knowledge to the professional context, considering issues like the carer/patient relationship, consent and the role of the conscience in professional practice.
+You’ll build on this knowledge in the following semester and apply it to the professional context, considering issues like the carer/patient relationship, consent and the role of the conscience in professional practice.
 You’ll also explore questions surrounding the distribution of scarce medical resources and compulsion or coercion in cases of mental illness.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.